charmed-kubernetes/charm-kubeapi-load-balancer/README.md

 # kubeapi-load-balancer

-Simple NGINX reverse proxy to lend a hand in HA kubernetes-master deployments.
+Simple NGINX reverse proxy to lend a hand in HA kubernetes-control-plane deployments.

 This charm is a component of Charmed Kubernetes.
 For full information,